jaistudy1996/Voting-Machine/README.md

 4. The key is passed through a noisy channel from the broker to the database.
 5. The database looks up the value associated with the key, if any.
 6. If the value was found in the database:
-	(a) The key and its value are removed from the database.
+	1. The key and its value are removed from the database.
-	(b) The value is passed through a noisy channel from the database to the broker.
+	2. The value is passed through a noisy channel from the database to the broker.
-	(c) The found value is passed through a noisy channel from the broker to the program.
+	3. The found value is passed through a noisy channel from the broker to the program.